SohailaBarakat/Movie-App/README.md

 docker pull gvenzl/oracle-xe
 ```

-This image is community-maintained and does not require account registration.

 #### Step 2: Start the Oracle XE Docker Container

 Run the following command to start the container: